sbiquard/pairdiff-scripts/README.md

 ## Software

-The software packages used are [TOAST 3](https://github.com/hpc4cmb/toast/tree/toast3), [sotodlib](https://github.com/simonsobs/sotodlib) and [midapack/mappraiser](https://github.com/B3Dcmb/midapack/tree/gaps).
+The software packages used are [TOAST 3](https://github.com/hpc4cmb/toast/tree/toast3), [sotodlib](https://github.com/simonsobs/sotodlib) and [mappraiser](https://github.com/B3Dcmb/midapack/tree/gaps-maxL).
-They are provided as submodules of this repository so that the exact setup can be reproduced by others.
+They are provided as submodules of this repository so that the exact setup can be reproduced easily.

 The simulation worfklow, `so_mappraiser.py`, is a modified version of a script in sotodlib and can be obtained by running the following command:
 ```bash